 Select То Card Parameters Reset the system name, system frame rate, date and time format, enable all SFP transmitter modules, and clear all log files.

-Card Alarms Reset all status LED alarm contributions from this card, to their default configuration.
-Network Settings Revert the KMX-4911 system IP address, network mask, and gateway settings to their default values.
+Select То Card Alarms Reset all status LED alarm contributions from this card, to their default configuration.
+Network Settings Revert the KMX-49N1 system IP address, network mask, and gateway settings to their default values.
 Use this for card A only .
 After you reset the network settings for card A, card B will automatically detect the changes, and reboot to match the new settings.
-(Attempting to revert the network settings from the service panel for card B would result in card A immediately restoring them.)
+Attempting to revert the network settings from the service panel for card B would result in card A immediately restoring them.
+For more information about the location of card A and B in the frame, see Installation of the KMX-49N1 in the GV Node Frame, on page 25.